 A short-term substitute teacher must hold a valid short-term substitute teaching license and have completed the System's short-term substitute teacher training program.
-Short-term substitutes may teach no more than five consecutive school days for each licensed teacher who is under contract with the Board.
+Unless otherwise permitted by law, short-term substitutes may teach no more than five consecutive school days for each licensed teacher who is under contract with the Board.